Classic Car Maintenance

 The maximum pressure stamped on the side of the tire is not what you inflate it to (that's what the tire is capable of safely handling).
 Check the owners manual or driver's door-jamb sticker for the correct air pressure you should inflate your classic car tires to.

-Tires naturally lose one or two pounds of air every month or so.
+Tires naturally lose a few pounds of air every month or so.
 Air pressure should be checked when tires are cold.
-When tires are warm, readings are at least 2-3 pounds higher.
-After a long trip in hot weather, cold inflation readings may be taken after a minimum of three hours.
+When tires are warm, readings are slightly higher.
+After a long trip in hot weather, accurate inflation readings may be taken after a minimum of three hours.

 Do I Need To Rotate My Tires?